-For 2023 IB graduates who are applying for admission to tertiary courses commencing in 2024, a more finely grained conversion schedule for IB scores will be introduced.
+This is a relatively new, more finely grained conversion schedule for IB scores.
 The International Baccalaureate will provide UAC access to percentage marks for each subject, offering more conversion points and more detailed information about diploma students on the same overall score.